tomaszfurmanek/CRIMAC-LSSS/README.md

 | Background                | 0        |  0     |  0.              |
 | Exclude                   | 0        |  -1.   | NaN              |

+Should bubbles annotation be in its own layer? how is this labeled today in the work files?

 TODO:

 Add Channel dimension or layer , as annotation can be linked to layers